Mumbai housing society to charge pet owners Rs 50 a month

-Not only will animal-loving residents have to pay the charge for each of their pets, but also for each stray cat and dog on the premises, or risk getting the animals evicted
+Not only will animal-loving residents of the Tardeo society have to pay for each of their pets, but also for each stray cat and dog on the premises, or risk getting the animals evicted

 While housing societies are known for authoritarian and bizarre rules, this one probably takes the cake.

 Catty affair: Shivdutt Halady with his cat and some of the strays.
 Pic/Shadab Khan